Disclosure: This post may contain affiliate links.

 How do we feel about cherries?
 I used to dislike them and now I simply like them.
 I’m not omgomgomg about them the way I am with strawberries/raspberries/apricots… you get it.
 But they’re still good and they’re only in season for so long, so let’s take advantage of their deliciousness right now.

-PS I don’t know how you’re supposed to pit a cherry without a cherry pitter (a kitchen tool I don’t and most likely will never own), so I used a knife and cut around the pit. …much easier than pitting them by hand the way I did in this recipe.
-Embarrassing!
+PS I don’t know how you’re supposed to pit a cherry without a cherry pitter (a kitchen tool I don’t and most likely will never own), so I used a knife and cut around the pit. …much easier than pitting them by hand.

 Once the cherry pits are removed, you’ll place them in a blender, along with all of the other ingredients and blend away.
 It’s basically a smoothie with lots of milk and alcohol.